jatinsharma0e0/classic-snake-game/replit.md

 - Added directional rotation so head features rotate with snake movement direction
 - Eyes now positioned at front of head with proper vertical separation
 - Mouth and tongue positioned at front tip of head for realistic appearance
+- Enhanced tongue wiggle animation with increased amplitude and visibility
+- Increased tongue display duration and frequency for better visual feedback